-Boga & Associates, established in 1994, has emerged as one of the premiere law firms in Albania, earning a reputation for providing the highest quality legal services to its clients.
-The practice maintains its commitment to quality through the skills and determination of a team of attorneys and other professionals with a wide range of skills and experience.
-The extensive foreign language capabilities of the team help to ensure that its international clientele have easy access to the expanding business environment in Albania and Kosovo.
+Boga & Associates, established in 1994, has emerged as one of the premiere law firms in Albania, earning a reputation for providing the highest quality of legal, tax and accounting services to its clients.
+Boga & Associates also operates in Kosovo (Pristina) offering a full range of services.

+The firm maintains its commitment to quality through the skills and determination of a team of attorneys and other professionals with a wide range of skills and experience.
+The extensive foreign language capabilities of the team help to ensure that its international clientele have easy access to the expanding Albanian and Kosovo business environment.

-Boga & Associates represents a broad spectrum of high-profile clients, including financial institutions, airlines, industrial complexes, mining and petroleum concerns, non-profit organizations, embassies, public utilities, commercial companies, international and governmental agencies.
-The firm has also an outstanding litigation practice, representing clients on all levels of Albanian courts.
+The firm provides services to a broad spectrum of regional and local organizations, including private and public companies, partnerships and government agencies as well as not for profit organizations.
+With its diverse capabilities and experience, the firm services leading clients in most major industries, banks and financial institutions, companies engaged in insurance, construction, energy and utilities, entertainment and media, mining, oil and gas, professional services, real estate, technology, telecommunications, tourism, transport, infrastructure and consumer goods.
+The firm also has an outstanding litigation practice, representing clients on all levels of Albanian courts.
 This same know-how and experience has been drawn upon by the Legislature in the drafting of new laws and regulations.

-The firm offers to its clients all the legal, tax and accounting services required to conduct business in Albania effectively.
-Boga & Associates reflects the best international standards of dealing with taxes and accounting also based on the ten years experience with KPMG, as being a member firm till 1st of May 2007.
-Over the years the firm has advised in the areas of privatization of national resources and enterprises, concessions, real estate transactions, setting up businesses, credit facilities and custom and tax issues, all with a keen sensitivity to the rapid changes in the Albanian business environment.
+The firm offers its clients all the legal, tax and accounting services required to conduct business in Albania and Kosovo, effectively.
+Over the years the firm has advised in the areas of privatization of national resources and enterprises, concessions, real estate transactions, setting up businesses, credit facilities and custom and tax issues, all with a keen sensitivity to the rapid changes in the Albanian business environment